ombulabs/blog/_posts/2018-09-12-fastruby-io-exit-calls.markdown

 - What did you _like_ about our service?

-- What did you _hate_ about our service?
+- What did you _dislike_ about our service?

 - What did you think about our [Rails upgrade](https://www.ombulabs.com/blog/tags/upgrades) process?
 Is there anything we can do to improve it?